 Please consider helping our Ocean County Veterans by donating non-perishable food items in the designated collection bin in the back of our gallery between now and December 21st.
 The "VetWorks" organization sponsors several food drives annually for our Ocean County military families in need.
 Please contact Paul Hartelius if you have any questions.
 Thanks for your support!

 Here are a few shots of the tree-trimming crew in action Nov.
-24 at Tuckerton Seaport decorating the Pine Shores tree in the Seaport's "Festival of Trees',"which will feature about 3 dozen trees decorated by non-profit groups in the area in the lower level of the Seaport's Visitors' Cente from Nov.
+24 at Tuckerton Seaport decorating the Pine Shores tree in the Seaport's "Festival of Trees," which will feature about 3 dozen trees decorated by non-profit groups in the area in the lower level of the Seaport's Visitors' Center from Nov.
 29 to Jan.
 7. Our tree features dozens of hand-made ornaments and art trading cards and was artistically decorated by Lee Fricke, Pat Sheperd, Kathy Crocker and Paul Hartelius.
-We ended up with so many ornaments left over and many still being dropped off at PSAA, that we will be setting up our own tree and decorate it at Pine Shores in the next few days.
-Kathy Crocker will be providing the tree.
-The Festival of Trees at the Seaport enables viewers to 'vote' for their favorite tree(s) by depositing donated dollars into corresponding containers.
+We ended up with so many ornaments left over and many still being dropped off at PSAA, that we set up our own tree and decorated it at Pine Shores on Nov.
+28. Kathy Crocker provided the tree.
+The Festival of Trees at the Seaport enables viewers to "vote" for their favorite tree(s) by depositing donated dollars into corresponding containers.
 The tree with the most dollars donated will be awarded bragging rights, and all dollars deposited for a specific non-profit go to that designated group.
 Scroll down for more details.
+Below: pictures of the Pine Shores tree trimming.

 Eyes of the Beholders--